Pyrite at a Glance

 Avoid water — Pyrite can oxidize and deteriorate when exposed to moisture

-Use CautionMoon Phase Charging: Charge Pyrite under the full moon to amplify its abundance-attracting properties and cleanse absorbed negativity.
-Place it on a windowsill or outside where it can absorb moonlight.
-The waxing moon is ideal for programming Pyrite to attract wealth and opportunities.
-Moonlight charging is the preferred method since water and salt are not recommended for Pyrite.
+Use CautionMoon Phase Charging: Charge Pyrite under the full moon to boost its abundance-attracting properties and clear any negativity it's picked up.
+Place it on a windowsill or outside where it can take in moonlight.
+The waxing moon is a good time to program Pyrite for attracting wealth and opportunities.
+Moonlight is the preferred method since water and salt are off-limits for Pyrite.

 Avoid the following: